-How is annual development of the carbon footprint of raw milk from member dairy farms monitored?
+How is annual development of the carbon footprint of raw milk from member and non-member dairy farms monitored?

 J.A.J.
-Hospers1, L.M.
-Kuling1, I.L.
+Hospers1, I.L.
 Janssens1

-This report describes the methodology used to monitor the annual development of the weighted average carbon footprint of FrieslandCampina dairy farms since 2015.
+This report describes the methodology used to monitor the annual development of the weighted average carbon footprint of raw milk and dairy products supplied to FrieslandCampina since 2015.